-Cooley has one of the largest and most experienced faculty in the nation.
+Cooley has one of the most experienced faculty in the nation.

 Cooley professors teach three terms a year, which adds up to a faculty with more teaching experience than almost any other law school in the country.